pmonnahan/AncInf/README.md

       genmap: "PATH_TO_DATA_SUBDIRECTORY/genetic_map_hg19.txt"
       phased_bcf: 'none`

 There are two required files that need to accompany the reference VCF, and these are provided at the `subpops` and `genmap` entries.
 The `subpops` file should be a text file with two columns: sample ID as it appears in the VCF in the first column and the subpopulation label for that sample in the second column.
-If using the 1000Genomes VCF, then the `subpop` file was automatically downloaded to the _accessory_ subdirectory, and the `subpop` entry does not need to be changed.
+If using the 1000Genomes VCF, then the `subpop` file was automatically downloaded to the _accessory_ subdirectory.
 The `genmap` file specifies the genetic map for the reference genome and is too large to be hosted on GitHub.
 However, the hg19 genetic map is available [here](https://mathgen.stats.ox.ac.uk/impute/1000GP_Phase3.html) or by request.
 The file contains 3 space-delimited columns: chromosome, base position, genetic position.

 It is assumed that the reference VCF file has been filtered, phased, and indexed.
 The VCF does NOT need to be subsetted to include only the individuals from the desired reference subpopulations.
 This is accomplished by the initial steps of the pipeline, using the `subpops` file described above along with the comma-separated lists (no spaces!) in the `ref_pops` and `pop_names` entries under the `rfmix` section of the config file.